ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on how identity evolves through output.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on what staying consistent taught me.

 ---